matsta25/youtube-music-channel-assistant/README.md

 ### Prerequisites

+First of all create your own .env file.
+Template is available in .env.example.

+Create an app on [google console](https://www.console.developers.google.com), enable YouTube Data API v3 and paste data to your .env.

-To local run you need to install Docker:
+Then, you need to install Docker:

 Windows: